-After 5:00 pm and on weekends, Jazz Studies majors may use 262, 263, and 292 on a walk-in basis if the room is available.
+After 5:00 pm and on weekends, Jazz Studies majors are welcome to use 262, 263, and 292 on a walk-in basis if the room is available.
 Students must present their UNT IDs to the monitor.
 The monitor will verify Jazz Studies status using the procedure below, keep the ID, and let student into the room.
 After the room use, the student will return to the copy room, the monitor will verify that the room is locked, and the student will receive the ID back.

 To verify Jazz Studies status, go to the UNT Directory:

 and search on the student's name.
 The search result includes the student’s major.

 Kenton Hall can be used by students only with faculty supervision, and the faculty member must make the reservation.
 When it is not in use for classes, rehearsals, concerts, or other activities with faculty supervision, Kenton Hall should be locked.
 The only exception is for dress rehearsals scheduled as a part of a degree recital scheduling request.
 Food and drink are not permitted at any time in Kenton Hall, except for musicians on the tile floor area, who may have water.

 Drumsets and drumset hardware must be locked in the cabinet at the end of the rehearsal.
 This also applies to drumset use for scheduled classes and rehearsals under faculty supervision.
 The only time that the drumset and hardware can be left out is if the next drummer is there and ready to take responsibility for the equipment.
 Students may not have access to the amp closet in 262 and should not ask the monitors to open it.
 Only faculty and TFs who have been issued a key to it may open it.